maxtuno/PEQNP/docs/stdlib.md

     :return: The entangled structure.
     """

 def apply_dual(lst, f):
     """
+    A cross operation over a vector on all pairs i, j such that i < j elements.
+    :param lst: The vector.
+    :param f: The lambda f of two integer variables.
+    :return: The entangled structure.
+    """

+def apply_different(lst, f):
+    """
-    A cross operation over a vector.
+    A cross operation over a vector on all pairs i, j such that i != j elements.
     :param lst: The vector.
     :param f: The lambda f of two integer variables.
     :return: The entangled structure.
     """

 def all_different(args):
     """